I know that your golden retriever is precious but that crate in your living room is screaming “I gave up on decorating.”

 #1: DIY Wooden Hay-Style Dog Kennel With a Flip-Top Lid

-This handmade kennel is giving full Pinterest-board energy and I am here for it.
+I LOVE this handmade kennel.
+It’s giving off full Pinterest-board energy and I’m here for it.

 Materials & Tools You’ll Need: